ChristianSch/checkBTC/README.md

 * Version 1.3
 	* custom about window (the default is such an ugly one)
 	* the data source (market place) can be chosen
-	* API should provide methods of validation for key/value pairs (i.e. minimal refresh rate the api needs). these must be available globally!
+	* API should provide methods of validation for key/value pairs (i.e. minimal refresh rate the api needs, valid currency values for user defaults etc.). these must be available globally!
+		* API protocol and controller

 * Perspectives:
 	* https://www.plcrashreporter.org - crash reporter